automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pelorosaurus.md

 # Pelorosaurus
-## Description: The first sauropod ever to be discovered.
+## The first sauropod ever to be discovered.